Klovićevi Dvori Gallery: History

 Formally established in 1980 as a venue to house Ante Topić Mimara's extensive art collection, the former Jesuit monastery was adapted into an exhibition space in the following two years.
 But since the controversial collector was not satisfied with the choice of venue for his artworks, the gallery first opened to the public in March 1982 with shows that included major traveling exhibitions of international importance, such as collections of engravings by Albrecht Dürer, and works by painter Oton Gliha and sculptor Dušan Džamonja.
-The biggest success in the gallery's early years was a 1984 exhibition of ancient Chinese art, which featured 160 objects loaned from the National Museum of China and attracted hundreds of thousands of visitors over three months.
+The gallery's biggest success in its early years was a 1984 exhibition of ancient Chinese art, which featured 160 objects loaned from the National Museum of China and attracted hundreds of thousands of visitors over three months.

 In 1985 the gallery expanded to the nearby Lotrščak Tower, and in 1987 the Mimara Museum opened.
 That same year, a fourth venue, Gradec Gallery (Galerija Gradec), also opened nearby.
 All four exhibition venues were managed as a single public entity, called MGC (Muzejsko-galerijski centar).
 In the 1990s the much larger Mimara Museum split off to become a separate entity dedicated solely to housing the Mimara collection, while the Gradec Gallery closed in the 1990s due to decay.
 However, the remaining two venues in Zagreb's historic Upper Town continued to function, with GKD and Lotrščak Tower hosting various kinds of travelling exhibitions of both Croatian and international artists.
 It produces some 30 exhibitions every year and is one of the largest such institutions in the country.

+In cooperation with Hungarian National Museum in Budapest, Gallery organised two joint exhibitions: on 800-years of joint cultural heritage in 2020 and of 19-th century Croatian and Hungarian arts of painting in 2024, as a part of Hungarian presidency of the CEU.